 - Increase your visibility within the conservation profession

 - Unlock access to high-quality educational opportunities, training, and technical resources, including continuing education credits

 - Connect with members of your local chapter

-All members receive:
+All members also receive

 - Discounted registration to the SWCS International Annual Conference

-- Conservation slogan notebook (United States residents only)
+- Conservation slogan notebook (US residents only)

 Membership levels — in US funds

 The Presidents Club and Leader levels offer members the opportunity to further support the Society and recognition in the Society's annual report.
 We appreciate our members at all levels and invite you to become a member at the level that is right for you.

 *Student members must be full-time students taking 12 credits/semester